-Report cards are issued every nine weeks.
-Report cards will be sent home on the Friday following the end of each nine-week period.
-If a student owes money for library fines, lost books, lunch charges, etc. the report card will be held in the office until those fees are paid.
+Report cards are issued at the end of each marking period.
+Report cards will be available through Home Access one week after the end of each marking period.
+If a student owes money for library fines, lost books, lunch charges, etc. the report card may be unavailable until those fees are paid.
 Grade point averages are figured on the following basis: